Knowing how to restore and clean encaustic floor tiles is key to keeping a Victorian or Edwardian hallway in top

 When it comes to laying an entire tiled floor, it's important to remember that a concrete floor beneath may need screeding to level it, while a wooden floor will probably require lining with marine ply to strengthen it.

 Equally, if you're working with unglazed tiles – which can be porous and need to be handled with care to avoid staining – it may be worth considering a professional tile fitter.
-Fired Earth's tiling service comes recommended.
+Fired Earth have a tiling service we highly recommended.

 If there isn’t rot, subsidence or another problem in your sub-floor, you can restore old hallway floor tiles yourself by carefully removing the loose or damaged tiles (see below) and replacing them with intact originals or new tiles cut to match.